orakle/matlab_physioset/README.md

 matlab_physioset
 ================

-MATLAB classes and functions for high-dimensional physiological datasets
+This repository contains MATLAB classes (mostly data structures) and functions for high-dimensional physiological datasets.
+For more information see the documentation of the [physioset][physioset-pkg] MATLAB package.

+[physioset-pkg]: ./%2Bphysioset